The Fortune Teller (Boulogne)

-The Fortune Teller is an oil on canvas painting dating to approximately 1620 by French painter, Valentin de Boulogne, a follower of Caravaggio.
+The Fortune Teller, also known as the Fortune Teller with Soldiers, is an oil on canvas painting dating to approximately 1620 by French painter, Valentin de Boulogne, a follower of Caravaggio.
 It is now held in the Toledo Museum of Art, in Toledo, Ohio.
-The theme of the painting is the dangers that could be found in the streets of Rome at the time and includes various figures robbing each other.
-The theme of fortune tellers was common among Caravaggio's followers in Rome, with several of Valentin's contemporaries, such as Bartolomeo Manfredi, also making variations upon Caravaggio's prototypes.
+The scene depicts a group of men around a fortune teller that was attributed by Gustav Friedrich Waagen.